2018 GMC Yukon Review, Ratings, Specs, Prices, and Photos

 The 2018 GMC Yukon is a traditional SUV with enough muscular V-8 power to tow just about anything.
 It’s old-fashioned underneath with its body-on-frame construction, but it doesn’t feel like a relic.

-Accordingly, we’ve rated the Yukon lineup—which includes standard-length and Yukon XL body styles—at XX out of 10.
+Accordingly, we’ve rated the Yukon lineup—which includes standard-length and Yukon XL body styles—at 6.6 out of 10.
 (Read more about how we rate cars.)

 The 2018 Yukon is offered in SLE, SLT, and Denali trim levels.
 None is basic, but the Denali is nearly as luxurious as the related Cadillac Escalade.
 Chevrolet also sells a version of this basic vehicle as the Tahoe (short-wheelbase) and Suburban (long-wheelbase).
 Shop both, since the Chevy is usually a few bucks cheaper than the GMC.